lipelopesoliveira/pyCOFBuilder/README.md

 C3_BENZ_CHO_OH-C2_HDZ_NH2-HCB_A-AA                            hexagonal   P    P6/m # 175    12 sym. op.
 ```

-A `.cif` file (the defaut save format is CIF, but it can be easly changed) will be created in the `out` folder.
-The code will print out some information of the structure created.
+A `.cif` file (the default save format is CIF, but it can be easily changed) will be created in the `out` folder.
+The code will print out some information about the structure created.

-Besides, the variable `c` now is a list wit two elements.
+Besides, the variable `c` now is a list with two elements.
 The first element is a Boolean value indicating whether the network creation was successful and the second element is the name of the created network.
-This information can be usefull for workflows for creating multiple structures.
+This information can be useful for workflows for creating multiple structures.

 You can also create multiple building blocks and then construct all available COFs from the connection of those blocks.